Slutsk uprising: The battles

 On November 27 the first encounters between Belarusian and Soviet forces began.

 The Słuck brigade made some successful attacks near Kapyl, Cimkavičy and Vyzna.
 Against the Belarusian forces fought the Omsk division of the Red Army.
 Despite some support from the local population, the Belarusian units lacked ammunition and arms.

 There were fights near the villages Bystrycy, Vasilčycy, Vierabiejčycy, Daškava, Vasilishki, Lutavičy, Mackievičy, Sadovičy and Morač.
 The Słuck brigade managed to occupy several villages.

 This started an anti-Bolshevik partisan movement.
 As people joined them, the Slutsk Rada appealed to Red Army soldiers to stop resistance as well.
 Many of them did, as numerous Russian peasants were opposing the Soviet agrarian policy among them.
 Therefore, the Bolsheviks had to bring in units consisting of Latvians and Chinese to combat the Belarusian units.

 Still, the powers were unequal and on December 31 the Słuck brigade had to retreat to Polish territory where it was disarmed by Polish border guards.

-Some of the defendants of Słuck later returned to Belarus but were captured by the Bolsheviks and repressed.
+Some of the defenders of Słuck later returned to Belarus but were captured by the Bolsheviks and repressed.
 Some of the Belarusian militaries stayed in the region as a partisan Green Army and continued armed resistance against Soviet rule until the 1930s.